 I’m a designer.
 I get a little fanatical over certain things.
-One of those things is fonts.
+One of those things is when I purchase a licensed font.

-Recently, I purchased a license for the most beautiful font for a project I was working on.
+Recently, I purchased a licensed font for the most beautiful project I was working on.
 I was understandably pretty excited about this purchase and found myself gushing over dinner as I explained to my friends all of the things I loved about this font.

 My excitement was met with blank faces.